 College of Health Professions (BS/BPS) : Applications open September 1*.
 Admission is rolling until the program fills.
 The deadline for high school seniors applying Early Admission to bachelor degree programs is March 1.

 * Applications for the Medical Imaging, BPS-MRI and BPS-CT programs will open in March, only if space is available.
 If you're interested in being notified in March of whether we will have openings, please e-mail your name and the program you're interested in (BPS-MRI or BPS-CT) to email@example.com, subject line: "Medical Imaging-BPS application notification".
 The BPS-MRI and BPS-CT programs are for applicants who are ARRT certified or ARRT certification eligible in radiography (X-ray technology) and will have an associate's degree upon enrollment.

 Before applying, applicants are encouraged to review the prerequisite college level courses for their intended program of study.
-Prerequisite courses may be viewed online by program: Medical Biotechnology, Medical Technology, Medical Imaging/Radiography (X-ray), Ultrasound, Radiation Therapy, Respiratory Therapy and Nursing.
+Prerequisite courses may be viewed online by program: Medical Biotechnology, Medical Technology, Medical Imaging/Radiography (X-ray), Ultrasound, Radiation Therapy, and Respiratory Therapy.

 A course equivalency guide for the College of Health Professions prerequisites is available online.
 Please note that applicants are not required to attend any of the colleges listed on the guide.
 Prospective students with questions about prerequisites should e-mail Student Admissions at firstname.lastname@example.org.

 Applicants may apply without having all the prerequisites completed, but all the prerequisites must be completed by the time the program begins.
 Some courses may be met with CLEP or Excelsior Exam credit.